jbellis/jvector/README.md

 - JVector heavily utilizes the Panama Vector API(SIMD) for ANN indexing and search.
 We have seen cases where the memory bandwidth is saturated during indexing and product quantization and can cause the process to slow down.
-To avoid this, index and PQ builds use a [`PhysicalCoreExecutor`](./jvector-base/src/main/java/io/github/jbellis/jvector/util/PhysicalCoreExecutor.java) to limit the amount of operation to the physical core count (defaults to 1/2 the processor count).
+To avoid this, index and PQ builds use a [`PhysicalCoreExecutor`](./jvector-base/src/main/java/io/github/jbellis/jvector/util/PhysicalCoreExecutor.java) to limit the amount of operations to the physical core count.
+The default value is 1/2 the processor count seen by Java.
-This may not be correct in all setups (i.e. no hyperthreads).
-You can override the default with the `-Djvector.physical_core_count` property.
+This may not be correct in all setups (i.e. no hyperthreads) so if you wish to override the default use the `-Djvector.physical_core_count` property.

 ## Sample code
 - The [`SiftSmall`](./jvector-examples/src/main/java/io/github/jbellis/jvector/example/SiftSmall.java) class demonstrates how to put all of the above together to index and search the